Cthimothy/cthimothy.github.io/_posts/2025-04-28-journelly-and-org.md

 ---
 layout: post
-title: "Journelly and Org"
+title: "Journaling with Journelly and Denote"
 date: 2025-04-28
 categories: blog
 tags:
 ---

-# Journalling with Journelly

 I recently started using [Álvaro Ramírez’s](https://lmno.lol/alvaro) excellent Journelly app.
 It's still in beta, but it has become an essential part of my